Demerara Harbour Bridge: Management

-The Demerara Harbour Bridge is managed by the Management and Monitoring Unit, Demerara Harbour Bridge Rehabilitation Project (MMU), a subsidiary of the Ministry of Public Works (MPW).
+The Demerara Harbour Bridge was managed by the Management and Monitoring Unit, Demerara Harbour Bridge Rehabilitation Project (MMU), a subsidiary of the Ministry of Public Works (MPW).
 MMU, however functions independently of the MPW, and maintains a full staff responsible for maintenance, management, construction and operation.
 MMU also maintains financial independence based on revenue earned from tolls (vehicle and water-borne vessels).
 They have a staff of about 60 people.

 New Demerara River Bridge

 In December 2015 tenders were received from twenty-three international and local companies for a new bridge.
 In August 2017 plans were announced to construct a new bridge two kilometres north of the existing bridge, linking Houston on the eastern bank to Versailles on the western bank.
 However, breaches in procurement due to "unsolicited proposals" delayed plans.
 In 2020, a new request for bid was issued, with proposed connection between Nandy Park to the east and Meer Zorgen/La Grange to the west, and construction is now under way.

 The new Demerara Harbour Bridge project will be officially open on October 5, 2025.
 This four-lane, high-span, cable-stayed bridge spans 2.6 kilometers across the Demerara River, linking Region Three to Region Four.
 Built by China Railway Construction Corporation Limited at a cost of US$260 million, the bridge is designed to last 100 years and accommodate vehicles traveling at speeds up to 80 km/h—more than double the speed allowed on the aging Demerara Harbour Bridge it replaces.
+It opened on Oct.
+5, 2025.